Round Cut Diamond – Basics

 - For diamond producers, maximizing the yield from a crystal is of paramount importance.
 Producing two round cut diamonds from a single rough crystal is the best way to do this.

-- The round diamond shape is the most efficient for returning the light it receives from above back to the viewers’ eyes.
+- When properly cut the round diamond shape is the most efficient for returning the light it receives from above back to the viewers’ eyes.
+However, due to reason #1, round brilliants are cut with weight as the goal, rather than beauty.

 Top, Middle, Bottom